jmoore34/parallel-prefix-sum/README.md

 # Parallel Prefix Sum
 Authors: Jonathan Moore (jtm170330), George Lu (gxl170230)

+## Install instructions

+A. Use the prebuilt binary at cmake-build-debug/parallel_prefix_sum

+or

+B. Run cmake in the project root (and make afterwards, if needed) to build from source.

 ## Parent process

  1. read command line argument
- 2. check for arugment errors
+ 2. check for argument errors
  3. create "large enough" shared memory segment
  4. read the input array & store it in the shared memory segment
  5. create child processes